3.2 Investigating the outbreak

 Analyse these data to:

-• identify the at-risk populations (age groups and place);
+• Identify the at-risk population (age groups and place)

-• plan and adjust the response, in order to limit the number of deaths and cases and the spread of the outbreak (estimate the needs in terms of treatments, vaccine doses, etc.).
+• Plan and adjust the response, in order to limit the number of cases and deaths and the spread of the outbreak (estimate the needs in terms of treatments, vaccine doses, etc.)

-The main indicators to calculate for each level (region, district, town, etc.) are:
+The main indicators to calculate at each level (region, district, town, etc.) are:

-• by location (neighbourhood, health zone, commune, refugee camp zone),
+• By place (neighbourhood, health zone, commune, refugee camp zone)

 Weekly incidence